 What I’m up to now

-Nearly three years ago, I started Staycation Club for Dogs—born from my love of dogs, home, and travel, and shaped by our search for truly specialized care for our dog Maddie after she became paralyzed, just before a trip to Northern Spain.
+Nearly three years ago, I started Staycation Club for Dogs, inspired by my immense love of dogs, home, and travel, and shaped by our search for truly specialized care for our dog Maddie after she became paralyzed, just before a trip to Northern Spain.

 Today, I care for a small handful of dogs in my home, offering a calmer, more personal alternative to high-energy boarding.